 This being said, Allstate can also provide deductible gap coverage to help reduce your out-of-pocket expenses.
 Like many of the other providers we’ve reviewed, you can receive a free quote from Allstate online, as well as use their search tool to locate an agent in your area.

-In addition, Progressive’s rideshare insurance coverage protects delivery drivers as well—including those who work for Uber Eats, Doordash, among others.
+Also, Progressive’s rideshare insurance coverage protects delivery drivers as well—including those who work for Uber Eats, Doordash, among others.

 Moreover, Progressive also provides rideshare insurance coverage through their for-hire livery policies.
 These policies are actually a type of commercial auto policy—and they’re typically used for businesses that transport passengers in luxury vehicles or taxis.